tholok97/imt2291-project2/backend/docs/api/playlist/subscribe.md

-#addMaintainer
+#subscribe

-Add a new maintainer to playlist.
+Subscribe to playlist.

-Call by going to "api/playlist/addMaintainer.php".
+Call by going to "api/playlist/subscribe.php".

-You need to be signed in with correct user.
+You need to be signed in.

-##POST-method:

-###JSON-variables:
-{
-    "uid": The user id of the user to add.
+##GET-method:

+###Variables:

-    "pid": The playlist id.
+"pid": The playlist to subscribe to.
-}

 ###Return